4 Ways to Support Women Going Through The Menopause in the Workplace

 According to a recent CIPD survey out of 1,409 working women, three out of five between the ages of 45 and 55 (59%) experienced or are experiencing menopausal symptoms say it has a negative impact on them at work.

-And women over the age of 50 are the fastest growing group in the workforce, so we need to ensure that the menopause is recognised as a health and wellbeing concern for employees that needs to be handled with care and sensitivity.
+Since women over the age of 50 are the fastest-growing group in the workforce, we need to ensure menopause is recognised as a health and well-being concern for employees that needs to be handled with care and sensitivity.

 Menopause can impact women at work through: